lowRISC/opentitan/doc/ug/dv_methodology.md

 The UVM RAL model for DUTs containing CSRs is auto-generated using the [reggen]({{< relref "util/reggen/README.md" >}}) tool.
 The specification for capturing the CSRs in the Hjson format can be found in the [Register Tool]({{< relref "doc/rm/register_tool" >}}) documentation.
 We currently check-in the auto-generated UVM RAL model along with our UVM testbench code and rely on CI checks for consistency.
-In future, we may move to a flow where it is not checked into the repo, but auto-generated on-the-fly as a part of the simulation.
+In future, we may move to a flow where it is not checked into the repository, but auto-generated on-the-fly as a part of the simulation.

 ### Testbench Automation